 STRENGTH - ELASTICITY - LIGHTNESS

 In our collection, Supplex is used for bra lining.
 It's a combination of polyamide and elastane.
-It has the same feel as a 100% natural cotton,quite gentle on the chest's sensitive skin.
+It has the same feel as a 100% natural cotton and is quite gentle on the chest's sensitive skin .
 Alternatively, the fabric is very breathable for sportswear.

 Cotton is a classic timeless fiber that is both comfortable and easy to carry.
 It allows the skin to breathe.
 Cotton is a natural, comfortable material that keeps you cool.
-Cotton is a great fabric to wear for sport because it is soft and comfortable.
-Perfect for your skin because it's 100% organic and natural fibers.
+Cotton is a great fabric to wear for sport, because it is soft and comfortable.
+Perfect for your skin because it's 100% organic and made of natural fibers.

 The name « Lyocell » is a contraction from « LYOphilization » and « CELLulose ».
-This fabric is also known as Tencel, a trademarked name of the lyocell process by this austrian company Lenzig.
+This fabric is also known as Tencel, a trademarked name of the lyocell processus by the Austrian company Lenzig.

-While cotton is still the most generally used fiber in the textile industry, synthetic materials such as Modal and Lyocell have very appealing properties and should continue to grow rapidly.
+While cotton is still the most generally used fiber in the textile industry, synthetic materials such as modal and Tencel have very appealing properties and should continue to grow rapidly.

-Modal and Lyocell are much more eco friendly than traditional cotton.
-They uses much less water and energy than cotton and needs much less surface area to produce.
+Modal and Tencel are much more eco friendly than traditional cotton.
+They use much less water and energy than cotton and need much less surface area to produce.
 Nonetheless, it consumes natural resources, so remember to "buy less but better" and "prioritize repairs when possible."

 2- "Made in", what does it really means for the footprint carbon?

-"Made in France" for exemple, does not imply that the entiere product is manufactured in France.
-That simply means that the final stages of production are completed in France.
+"Made in Portugal" does not imply that the entire product is manufactured in Portugal.
+That simply means that the final stages of production are completed in Portugal.
 Be vigilant when you seeing these words...
 That's why, for Northern Spirit, the traceability and transparency are our priorities.

-When you see "Made in France" on a label: the textile can be made in Asia, elastic or accessories made in America, lining, embroidery, printing, packaging made somewhere else...
-And only the final step, such as embroideries or sewing, are made in France.
-Do you image the carbon footprint?
+When you see "Made in Portugal" on a label: the textile can be made in Asia, elastic or accessories made in America, lining, embroidery, printing, packaging made somewhere else...
+And only the final step, such as embroideries or sewing, are made in Portugal.
+Can you imagine the carbon footprint?
 When only the footprint is taken into consideration, it is preferable to have all of the manufacturing in the same country or region!
 And that's how we choose to operate: proximity.

 Our fabrics are produced in Portugal to minimize the amount of travel of your product.
-And lot of those are also made in Italy, which is well-known for its high-quality of recycled fabrics.
+And lot's of those are also made in Italy, which is well-known for its high-quality recycled fabrics.